KyleLamoureux/MovieManager/README.md

 - I have taken my current movies watch this year list off my phone and converted it to JSON format.
 - Now once its in JSON I'm going to get it to fill in the spread sheet

+- It's running slow.
+Almost certainly because of the requests its making.
+Idea to speed it up: get the sheet and cache it so all the operations are done on it and I only interact with the real one if I have to.

 ### Can sort by:
 - Date: ascending/descending

+Most annoyingly none of the packages I've looked into do what I want or work...
+So do it the good ol fashion way